gmontard/helioth/README.md

 ## Disclaimer
 - This code is nowhere ready for any usage!
-- Some of the code is heavily inspired by the [CanCan](https://github.com/ryanb/cancan/) Gem.
+- Some of the code is inspired by the [CanCan](https://github.com/ryanb/cancan/) Gem.